hyperagon/hyperagon.github.io/content/posts/naev.md

 ## Most Factions

 To go to **Chapter 1** you need to sell *Therite*, *Kermite* and *Vixilium* to rhw Administratoer near a construction site then leave the system.

+To increase fleet capacity you can do the *Taioni* missions triggered by exploring one of the ships in *Bastion*.